Homework problems and due dates (not the dates the

 mistakes in the sentence containing equation (4).
 This is why

-I have not assigned you to read Section 2.1.)
+I did not assign you to read Section 2.1.)

 Do non-book problem